2.1 Honours degree or non-UK equivalent (e.g. a GPA of 3.0 or above) in a relevant social science or humanities subject.

 This programme will provide you with an advanced introduction to sociology and you will develop a critical understanding of the discipline.

-- It will develop your knowledge of the different theoretical and analytical approaches in sociology, together with knowledge of empirical studies in social research, while enabling you to focus in depth upon particular areas of sociology.
+- This programme will develop your knowledge of the different theoretical and analytical approaches in sociology, together with knowledge of empirical studies in social research, while enabling you to focus in depth upon particular areas of sociology.

 - You will also be given some research methods training.

-The programme has a flexible structure, with over half the taught courses as options.
-Following from this, you will produce a sustained account of research in a chosen area, and conduct empirical research in that area, through a dissertation project.
+You will take two core and four optional courses.
+You will also produce a sustained account of research in a chosen area, and conduct empirical research in that area, through a dissertation project.